cs3451/cs3451-f19/_pages/instructors.md

 Office Hours:
 - Tue 1:15-2 (after class)
-  - Near the class (TBA: will be more precise after first class)
+  - Klaus 3402
 - Online occasionally in the evening
-  - In discord, probably in VR
+  - In discord, possibly in VR

 ## TAs